Welcome from the Program Director, Magdalene Brandeis

-Project driven advanced training in digital filmmaking for entrepreneurial filmmakers
+Project driven advanced training in digital filmmaking for independent filmmakers

 To our strength in and love of story, we add the kinetics and technical complications of production.
 Although story and its visual realization sometimes fight with each other, both, when done right, create a microcosm where dynamic transformation occurs and whole lives are lived…meanwhile, a work of art is generated.

-Stony Brook Southampton’s Provost Robert Reeves and Killer Films' indie legend Christine Vachon have teamed up to pioneer a program in digital filmmaking that’s as alchemical and adaptive as the medium and its morphing business landscape require, a program that establishes early on what the obstructing hurdles are, and a full, rigorous training in how to leap over them.
+At Stony Brook Southampton we have pioneered a program in digital filmmaking that’s as alchemical and adaptive as the medium and its morphing business landscape demand, a program that establishes early on what the obstructing hurdles are, and a full, rigorous training in how to leap over them.

 We are very pleased to welcome applications from filmmaking students from around the world into our MFA class in Film.